 - Some examples include: Tweet an image of your latest work (don’t forget to include relevant hashtags).
 Like and/or follow some new users on Instagram.

-- Don’t feel overwhelmed.
+- Don’t get overwhelmed.
 You should be able to do this during your coffee or lunch break, on the way home from work on the bus, after dinner, or whenever you have an idle moment.

 - Don’t overwhelm yourself with an over-loaded calendar.
 Start with just one task per day that can be completed within a few minutes.

 - Create a visual calendar using your computer, a planner, or you can find lots of downloadable worksheets online.
+I also have a Notion template with a social media calendar included.

 - Do what works for you and your schedule.